Apple announces new personal AI 'Apple Intelligence,' and partners with OpenAI to bring ChatGPT support to Siri

 This is apparently made possible by Apple's unique integration of hardware and software.

-The ability to perform advanced AI processing on-device is also the result of Apple's many years of investment in the development of Apple silicon.
-Apple Intelligence is supported on devices equipped with the A17 Pro and M1 or later.
-In other words, at the time of writing, only the iPhone 15 Pro and iPhone 15 Pro Max are compatible with the iPhone.
+The ability to perform advanced AI processing on-device is the result of Apple's many years of investment in the development of Apple Silicon.
+Apple Intelligence is compatible with devices equipped with the A17 Pro and M1 or later.
+This means that at the time of writing, only the iPhone 15 Pro and iPhone 15 Pro Max are compatible.

-The computing infrastructure that powers Apple Intelligence is built on high-performance, large-scale language models and diffusion models, allowing it to dynamically adapt to user activity.
+The computing infrastructure powering Apple Intelligence is built on high-performance, large-scale language models and diffusion models, allowing it to dynamically adapt to user activity.

 It is also possible to organize and display information from multiple apps.